 In 1956, one line worker and his assistant moved to Laurie so they could be closer to the growing number of consumers at the Lake of the Ozarks.

 And today, Co-Mo’s 80-or-so employees are housed in three buildings, the Tipton Headquarters and its nearby Operations Center, purchased in 2012, along with the Lake District office in Laurie.
-In 2010, the cooperative began a communications subsidiary, Co-Mo Comm, to provide Co-Mo Connect fiber-to-the-home Internet, TV and telephone service.
+In 2010, the cooperative began a communications subsidiary, Co-Mo Comm, to provide fiber-to-the-home internet, televisions and home phone service.

 Co-Mo’s leaders never actively sought out the opportunity to get into a completely new line of work.
 Rather, the people asked for the service.
 For-profit companies that provided these communication services to cities around Co-Mo Country had no intention of extending them here.
 There simply were too few potential customers per square mile.